MainActivityKt/Tasklist/README.md

 In this stage:
-- When started, the program checks the contents of [tasklist.json](app/src/main/kotlin/tasklist/memorableTaskList/tasklist.json) and adds the following tasks if any.
+- When started, the program checks the contents of [tasklist.json](app/src/main/kotlin/tasklist/memorableTaskList/tasklist.json) and adds the tasks if there are any.
-- When terminated, the program writes the added tasks to the same file.
+- When terminated, the program writes the newly added tasks to the same file.
+- Converting tasks list to json, and vice versa, is handled with [Moshi](https://github.com/square/moshi) library

 [Open stage 6 on Hyperskill](https://hyperskill.org/projects/237/stages/1193/implement)